Are you looking for a screw-free solution to connect two pieces of wood? If you have access to a laser cutter, we might have just the thing for you.

 While HDPE and POM can work, they are quite slippery materials, which may affect the strength of the joint.
 It would be more suitable to use a version with a form-fit connection for these materials.

 Acrylic is not the best choice for this joint.
-Although it may work to some extent, I wouldn't trust it in the long term.
+Although it may work to some extent, I would not trust it in the long term.
 Acrylic is a brittle material and is prone to developing cracks and breaks in stressed areas.

 Solid woods are a great option as well.
-They are easy to laser cut and if you use solid wood without any fasteners or glue, you will have a truly singular-material product.
+They are easy to cut with your laser and if you use solid wood without any fasteners or glue, you will have a truly singular-material product.
 This not only adds elegance to your design but also makes it natural, renewable, and perfect for recycling.
-That's something that I hope ignite the passion of many a maker or designer.
+That is something that I hope ignites the passion of many a maker or designer.

 This joint truly shines when there is a need to create a large quantity of parts.
 It not only saves a considerable amount of time during assembly but also reduces costs on fasteners.
 Moreover, it can be used to create a wide range of furniture, boxes, sculptures, and more.
 As an example, we have created a simple side table using 9mm birch ply to demonstrate its practicality.

-Currently, the design is 20mm wide, and i've adapted to different material thicknesses.
-While it's possible to create a smaller or larger version, it would require some adjustments to the depth and width of the fingers to ensure optimal functionality.
+Currently, the design is 20mm wide, and I have adapted to different material thicknesses.
+While it is possible to create a smaller or larger version, it would require some adjustments to the depth and width of the fingers to ensure optimal functionality.

-While I'm not an expert in woodworking, I believe this joint is based on the principle of a mortise and tenon joint.
-There is a similar joint called a fox-wedge mortise and tenon joint in woodworking, although it's not exactly the same.
-For simplicity, I think I'll refer to it as the hammer joint instead of the laser fox wedge mortise and tenon joint, as the latter is not easy to pronounce.
+While I am not an expert in woodworking, I believe this joint is based on the principle of a mortise and tenon joint.
+There is a similar joint called a fox-wedge mortise and tenon joint in woodworking, although it is not exactly the same.
+For simplicity, I think I will refer to it as the hammer joint instead of the laser fox wedge mortise and tenon joint, as the latter is not easy to pronounce.

 (The fox wedge mortise and tenon joint. illustration from this website )